Do Truck Drivers Pay for Their Own Gas?

 • DAT One Fuel Card

-The Truckers Advantage Fuel Card is a card restricted to owner-operators who are members of the Owner-Operators Independent Drivers Association.
+The Truckers Advantage Fuel Card is a card restricted to carriers who are members of the Owner-Operators Independent Drivers Association.
 This card includes cost-plus discounts at independent fuel stops and a 10% discount at all Pilot Flying J locations.

 Fuel Surcharges